darinz/DL/04_Training_Techniques/03_initialization_strategies.md

 Proper weight initialization is crucial for training deep neural networks effectively.
 Poor initialization can lead to vanishing or exploding gradients, slow convergence, or complete training failure.
 This guide covers the most important initialization strategies with detailed explanations, mathematical formulations, and practical Python implementations.

+> **Key Insight:**
+>
+> Initialization is not just a technical detail—it fundamentally shapes how information and gradients flow through your network.
+Good initialization can make the difference between a model that learns and one that fails.

 ## Table of Contents

 1. [Xavier/Glorot Initialization](#xavierglorot-initialization)